jawadtimzit/ReactJs-JawadPetDate/README.md

-# Springboot Application / Back end
+# ReactJs Application / Front end

 This application is a Pet Date Dog application where dog owners can access the website, check dogs that are avilabe to hang out with and send them a message to set up a time to meet and play.
 Also, users can check available pet Toys and buy them.